Skip to content

 for the gap.

 Most analyses of African AI governance count strategies, laws, and signed declarations.
-This is a two-dimensional instrument for measuring whether the institutions behind those declarations can actually do anything — applied to fifteen African states across forty-four indicators.
+This is a two-dimensional instrument for measuring whether the institutions behind those declarations can actually do anything — applied to nineteen countries (fifteen African states plus four reference anchors) across forty-four indicators.

 View